Example program 2: MM_S2_Viz_Basic

 END_IF;

-When status code MM_Status is 2100, the robot has successfully obtained the planned path; otherwise, an exception has occurred in the vision system.
-Handle different exceptions according to the actual status code.
+When the status code MM_Status is 2100, the robot has successfully obtained the planned path.
+Otherwise, an error has occurred in the vision system.
+You can perform the corresponding operation based on the specific error code.

 Store the planned path